joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 - Vulnerability 3: CPU Usage Monitor
   - **Patch**: Virus and Malware Hardening
-    - Using Host Intrustion Prevention System (HIDS) to identify potential denial of service attacks.
+    - Using Host Intrusion Prevention System (HIDS) to identify potential denial of service attacks.
     - Implementing at least one anti-virus software
   - **Why It Works**: This preventative measure can alert and stop malware by monitoring processing behavior.